soitgoes511/soitgoes511.github.io/_posts/2022-12-22-loki_promtail.markdown

 2. Flat files (excel, csv, json)
 3. Logs

-I am familiar wth all the sources names in this list with the exception of logs.
+I am familiar wth all the sources named in this list with the exception of logs.
 Have I looked at or seen logs?
 Of course I have.
 I still refer to my *dmesg* log if I have a file system or device mounting issue.
 I have used numerous apache/httpd logs to troubleshoot *WSGI* applications.
 But, both of these cases have never merited me learning to use something like a log aggregator.
 Until now.
 For the first time in my professional career, I have found the need to extract log data